 (4) The interest payment on each of these Classes of Interest Only RCR Notes for a Payment Date represents a portion of the interest payments on the Classes of RCR Notes included in the related Combination for that Payment Date.
-For any Payment Date for which 30-day Average SOFR is determined to be less than the applicable Negative SOFR Trigger set forth below, the interest payment on the specified Class of Interest Only RCR Notes will be calculated as the lesser of (x) the amount calculated based on the Class of Interest Only RCR Notes included in the same Combination that were exchanged for the specified Class of Interest Only RCR Notes for that Payment Date.
+For any Payment Date for which 30-day Average SOFR is determined to be less than the applicable Negative SOFR Trigger set forth below, the interest payment on the specified Class of Interest Only RCR Notes will be calculated as the lesser of (x) the amount calculated based on the Class Coupon set forth above for that Class and (y) the aggregate of the interest amounts payable on the Classes of RCR Notes included in the same Combination that were exchanged for the specified Class of Interest Only RCR Notes for that Payment Date.

 Class of Interest Only RCR Notes Negative SOFR Trigger

-Class 1-X1 Notes - %
+Class 1-X1 Notes -0.70%

-Class 1-X2 Notes - %
+Class 1-X2 Notes -1.20%

-Class 1-X3 Notes - %
+Class 1-X3 Notes -1.70%

-Class 1-X4 Notes - %
+Class 1-X4 Notes -2.20%

-Class 1-Y1 Notes - %
+Class 1-Y1 Notes -0.70%

-Class 1-Y2 Notes - %
+Class 1-Y2 Notes -1.20%

-Class 1-Y3 Notes - %
+Class 1-Y3 Notes -1.70%

-Class 1-Y4 Notes %
+Class 1-Y4 Notes -2.20%